meteorhacks/meteorhacks.github.io/_posts/2013-06-02-meteor-cluster-introduction-and-how-it-works.md

 > TL;DR: Meteor Cluster is a [Smart Package](https://atmosphere.meteor.com/package/cluster) for meteor which allows you to run cluster of meteor nodes, which is [not possible](http://stackoverflow.com/a/13716069/457224) with the default meteor setup.

 Meteor Core teams' current focus is to make meteor more developer friendly, which is really good.
-It has some plans to support multi-node meteor apps in the future, but we are not sure about the exact timeline.
-People want to build multi-node production apps with meteor right now.
-So we need to find a way to do that until there is an official way of doing it.
+They have some plans to support multi-node meteor apps in the future, but we are not sure about the exact timeline yet.
+So if we want to build/scale meteor apps with multiple nodes, we need to find a way ourself.

 When we are trying to run multi-node meteor app, we need to solve 2 major issues.

 1. We need to load balance, WebSockets/SockJS connections to our meteor nodes correctly
 2. We need to sync mongodb write operations across all the meteor nodes

-Here we are only focusing on syncing mongodb write operations and load balancing can be done later or simply we can just rely on someone else. (we'll discuss more about this later)
+Here we are only focusing on syncing mongodb write operations and load balancing can be done later or simply we can just rely on someone else for it. (we'll discuss more about this later)

 ## Introducing Meteor Cluster